-The National Scholarly Communications Forum is a body sponsored by the four Australian learned academies, with a membership from a wide range of bodies representing academics, independent researchers, writers, librarians, publishers, together with specialists in copyright and in the new digital technologies.
+The National Scholarly Communications Forum is a body sponsored by four Australian learned academies, with a membership from a wide range of bodies representing academics, independent researchers, writers, librarians, publishers, together with specialists in copyright and in new media.

-The aim of the Forum was to disseminate information changes to the context and structures of scholarly communication in Australia and to make recommendations on what a broad spectrum of participants see as the best developmental policies.
-To this end, it organised a series of events and conferences where relevant issues were debated, future strategies proposed and outcomes recorded through a variety of forms of publications.
+The aim of the Forum is to disseminate information changes to the context and structures of scholarly communication in Australia and to make recommendations on what a broad spectrum of participants see as the best developmental policies.
+To this end, it organises events and conferences where relevant issues are debated, future strategies proposed and outcomes recorded through a variety of forms of publications.